carbon-design-system/carbon-platform/docs/day-to-day-development.md

 # npm --workspace <workspace_path> update
 ```

-> Note: This is currently not working correctly (https://github.com/npm/arborist/issues/345).
+> Note: This is currently not working correctly (https://github.com/npm/cli/issues/3960).
 As a
 > workaround, you can pass each package's name to the update command that you want to update and it
 > will be properly scoped to only the workspace in question.

-## Running npm scripts for packages
+## Running npm scripts for packages and services

 There are two ways to run npm scripts for a package.